HardRockMartian/swri_sphinx_theme/README.rst

 Using this theme locally, then building on Read the Docs?
 ==========================================================

-Currently if you import sphinx_rtd_theme in your local sphinx build, then pass that same config to Read the Docs, it will fail, since RTD gets confused.
+Currently if you import swri_sphinx_theme in your local sphinx build, then pass that same config to Read the Docs, it will fail, since RTD gets confused.
 If you want to run this theme locally and then also have it build on RTD, then you can add something like this to your config.
 Thanks to Daniel Oaks for this.